 Step 2 – Make Technology Choices

-- The second step & third step is not sequential and related with each other as application architecture and technology choices are dependent.
+- The second step & third step is not sequential and related to each other as application architecture and technology choices are dependent.

-- As cloud managed services open up many possibilities, there are many options to choose from.
+- As cloud-managed services open up many possibilities, there are many options to choose from.
 With more options, making the technology choice in the area of compute, storage, and networking, is the next big step.
-It is also depdendent on application & organizational context, system under consideration, and functional & non-functional requirements.
+It is also dependent on application & organizational context, system under consideration, and functional & non-functional requirements.

-- Azure architecture center provides tools such as decision tree in below areas to guide through this process (see example below for making the compute choice)
+- Azure architecture center provides tools such as a decision tree as depicted below to make the selection process easier:

 Step 3 – Build Application Architecture

-- The next step is to build cloud application architecture for system under consideration.
-In conjuction with technology choice, application architecture will be built in parallel.
+- The next step is to build cloud application architecture for the system under consideration.
+In conjunction with technology choice, application architecture will be built in parallel.